nicolasbauw/amiga-c-intro-template/README.md

 To use with the VBCC compiler (see my [installation script](https://github.com/nicolasbauw/Amiga-cc)).
 Provides startup and system restore code, copperlist setup, and also module replay¹ and VBL interrupts as features you can activate or not.

+For kickstart 1.3, replace +aos68km with +kick13m in the makefile.

 Compiled with module replay and VBL features, the executable weighs 1440 bytes.

 ## Notes